Real SaaS business growth is all about predictability.

 Plus, it gives your salespeople a great reason to engage.
 I see you activated a trial Mr. Customer, how about a free demo too?
 Let me show you around…

 Offering a free demo with a sales rep is a great way to do this, plus it can be a strong indicator of how serious the prospect is.
-You should also create some quality content to help guide them through using your product, such as the great video shown above from pipedrive which quickly highlights the features of their sales CRM.
+You should also create some quality content to help guide them through using your product.

 Email Marketing Ain't Dead